ReactionMechanismGenerator/DataDrivenEstimator/README.md

 ## Description

-A package of major data driven estimators for thermochemistry and kinetics
+A data driven estimator for molecular thermochemistry and kinetics